bildungsroman/aws-vpc-eradicator/README.md

 I'm going by [this thread on the AWS forums](https://forums.aws.amazon.com/thread.jspa?threadID=92407), but it's from 2012 so who knows.
 Try moving things around if the function doesn't work for you.

+#### What if I just want to know if there's an active VPC, but I don't want to delete it?

+I also built a [VPC warning email sender](https://github.com/bildungsroman/vpc-warning) app that uses SNS to email you when it detects a VPC.

+#### Is there an equally entertaining blog post talking about the process of building this app?

+Why [yes there is](https://www.stackery.io/blog/delete-vpc-aws-sdk/), thanks for asking!

 #### Who built this awesomeness/monstrosity (delete as necessary)?

 My name is Anna, and I'm a software engineer building fun serverless stuff over at [Stackery](https://www.stackery.io/) 👋